karalus/esb0/README.md

 Deploy it in your servlet container of choice.

-Test if the admin UI is accessible: http://localhost:8080/esb0/admin
+Test if the admin UI is accessible (For access use a user which has the role "esb0admin" assigned): http://localhost:8080/esb0/admin

 ### Working with the sources ###